 Materials Used to Make Bye-Lo Babies

 Bye-Lo Babies were made with bisque, celluloid and composition heads.
-The bodies of the Bye-Lo Babies ranged from all-bisque to cloth bodies with celluloid plastic hands (the most common), to all-jointed composition bodies (the rarest and most desirable body for collectors today; these tend to be early examples).
+The bodies of the Bye-Lo Babies ranged from all-bisque to cloth bodies with celluloid plastic hands (the most common), to all-jointed composition bodies.
 The dolls nearly always have painted hair, but not always, especially on the smallest all-bisque models.

 Years of Production of Bye-Lo Baby Dolls